 People with disabilities are more likely to live in high-impact areas

 High-impact areas have a higher proportion of people living with a disability, though this disparity is less pronounced compared to poverty and education.
-Low-impact areas have 10 percent of the population living with a disability compared to 15 percent in medium- and high-impact areas.
+Low-impact areas have 10 percent of the population living with a disability compared to 15 percent in high-impact areas.

 According to the Centers for Disease Control and Prevention, “Adults with disabilities are three times more likely than adults without disabilities to have heart disease, stroke, diabetes, or cancer than adults without disabilities.”
 1 These underlying conditions are known to be some of the most common among patients who have been hospitalized for COVID-19, and these conditions are included in the health vulnerability component of our index.
 1 The socioeconomic vulnerability component includes a community measure of the percent of the population who have disabilities.

 People with disabilities may have unique challenges during this pandemic.
 A report from Johns Hopkins University outlines how those with disabilities may have a harder time accessing up-to-date information, abiding by public health guidelines, and accessing healthcare.
 These individuals may be more likely to struggle financially, as only one-in-five were employed even before the pandemic.
 1

 Northwest Area suffers from high rate of Coronavirus cases, high socioeconomic vulnerability

 In three ZIP codes northwest of Indianapolis, the rate of positive cases is higher than almost any other area in Marion County.
 On average, the three ZIP codes (46222, 46224, and 46254) have 23.7 cases per 1,000 residents, higher than Marion County’s rate of 22.0.
 Only two ZIP codes downtown (46204, where both Marion County jails are located, and 46202, where IUPUI is located) have a higher rate of infection.